allanbalmariojr/Manual-API-SQL-Testing-Suite-QA-Portfolio-/Mobile_Testing/Sprint_6/Test_Execution_Report.md

 ---

 ## Defects Summary

-The following defects were logged during testing:
+The following defects were identified and tracked during testing (referenced by Jira IDs for traceability):

-- Map does not display pickup points correctly
-- Incorrect total amount calculation
+- S6P-1 – Incorrect total price calculation
-- Cooking timer does not function correctly
+- S6P-2 – Cooking timer does not function correctly
-- Item quantity resets after scrolling
+- S6P-3 – Item quantity does not persist after scrolling
-- UI overlap issue on dish details screen
+- S6P-4 – UI overlap on dish details screen
+- S6P-5 – Map does not display pickup points correctly
+- S6P-6 – Pickup point not rendered correctly on map

+These defects reflect issues in pricing logic, UI rendering, state persistence, and map functionality.

 ---